thom9346/findSitter/README.md

 Please note that this is not a maintained project.
 Newer versions of angular will likely NOT be able to run this project.
 To run I recommend using [Node Version 14.15.0](https://nodejs.org/dist/v14.15.0/) and Angular@6.08.
+Node-sass were deprecated and removed from package-lock.json.
+This might result in some undesired UI-bugs.

 After installing: